Bulk-trade/lothrandir/readme.md

 # Transaction Engine

-Transaction Engine is a service designed to handle and process transactions.
+Transaction Engine powered by lite-rpc and yellowstone-grpc, is a service designed to handle and process transactions at high throughput.
 It interacts with various APIs and databases to fetch token prices, calculate transaction details, and store transaction information.

 ## Prerequisites